 Our 2015 outlook assumes constant currency rates relative to 2014 and is based on the expected performance of our existing businesses and does not factor in the impact of any acquisitions or divestitures that may occur during the year.
-In light of increased volatility recently experienced in the foreign exchange markets, we believe that currency is likely to have a higher-than-usual impact on our results in 2015.
+In light of increased volatility recently experienced in the foreign exchange markets, we continue to believe that currency is having a higher than usual impact on our results in 2015.
 Additional information is provided in the "Outlook" section of this management's discussion and analysis.
 The information in this section is forward-looking and should also be read in conjunction with the section of this management's discussion and analysis entitled "Cautionary Note Concerning Factors That May Affect Future Results".